Upcoming: The Golden Door: an American immigrant song cycle at Seattle Center and Seattle Open Arts Place

 Originally workshopped at Berklee College of Music in Valencia, Spain, as part of Shaudi's thesis project and later performed as a solo piece in autumn 2024 at Inscape Arts as a culmination of Shaudi’s time as Artist in Residence there, The Golden Door draws from a series of interviews conducted by Shaudi with people who identify as members of a BIPOC immigrant community in the US, who want to share their stories.
 Using these interviews, historical documents, and her own identity as a second generation Iranian-American, Shaudi has crafted a series of songs which will be performed together as a song cycle honoring, exploring, and finding joy in these diverse tales of coming to the US.

-This free performance is made possible by the Artists at the Center program, sponsored by the City of Seattle Office of Arts & Culture, Seattle Kraken, and Climate Pledge Arena, with assistance from Program Community Partners Seattle Center Programs & Events and Uptown Arts and Culture Coalition.
+The free performance at Seattle Center is made possible by the Artists at the Center program, sponsored by the City of Seattle Office of Arts & Culture, Seattle Kraken, and Climate Pledge Arena, with assistance from Program Community Partners Seattle Center Programs & Events and Uptown Arts and Culture Coalition.

 Learn about the other 2025 Artists at the Center here!